 6.8 SPC Vs 6.5 Grendel Ammo

-Since this is early 2021, talking about ammunition selection seems glib.
-In the present ammo squeeze, you take what you can get.
+In ammo squeezes, you take what you can get.
 In fatter times, both cartridges are fairly abundant, though there is some difference in what’s stocked on virtual and brick-and-mortar shelves.

-Hunting ammunition, topped with soft-point or polymer tipped bullets, dominates the 6.8 SPC selection.
+Hunting ammunition, topped with soft-point or polymer-tipped bullets, dominates the 6.8 SPC selection.
 This makes sense since hunters have kept the cartridge afloat.
-Away from this arena, expect little more than affordable range ammo with FMJ bullets.
+Away from this arena, I've found little more than affordable range ammo with FMJ bullets.

 Who Fits Whom?